Adaptive Sampling for Minimax Fair Classification: Abstract

 \section{Abstract}

-Machine learning models trained on imbalanced datasets can often end up adversely affecting inputs belonging to the underrepresented groups.
+Machine learning models trained on uncurated datasets can often end up adversely affecting inputs belonging to underrepresented groups.
 To address this issue, we consider the problem of adaptively constructing training sets which allow us to learn classifiers that are fair in a {\em minimax} sense.
 We first propose an adaptive sampling algorithm based on the principle of \emph{optimism}, and derive theoretical bounds on its performance.
-We then suitably adapt the techniques developed for the analysis of our proposed algorithm to derive bounds on the performance of a related \texttt{$\epsilon$-greedy} strategy recently proposed in the literature.
+We also propose heuristic extensions of this algorithm suitable for application to large scale, practical problems.
 Next, by deriving algorithm independent lower-bounds for a specific class of problems, we show that the performance achieved by our adaptive scheme cannot be improved in general.
-We then validate the benefits of adaptively constructing training sets via experiments on synthetic tasks with logistic regression classifiers, as well as on several real-world tasks using convolutional neural networks.
+We then validate the benefits of adaptively constructing training sets via experiments on synthetic tasks with logistic regression classifiers, as well as on several real-world tasks using convolutional neural networks (CNNs).